cvmfs-contrib/cvmfs-tutorial-2021/docs/00_azure_cloud_resources.md

 <img src="../img/cyclecloud_restart_all_nodes.png" alt="CycleCloud restart all nodes" width="350px"/>
 </p>

-Shorly after, all nodes should be fully operational again (with the same IPs).
+Shortly after, all nodes should be fully operational again (with the same IPs).

 ### Resetting a single node